strategineer/personal-website/content/blog/2025-01-23/index.md

 ## Running a high lethality survival horror-like campaign

-[...]
-WIP EDITING PASS MARKER

-I set out with this campaign to make my players fear for their characters's lives --- I wanted to make combat encounters tense and make players feel as though every combat decision they made mattered without faking numbers or going "easy" on them.
+I set out with this campaign to make my players fear for their characters's lives --- I wanted to make combat encounters tense and every combat decision made by players to feel like it mattered.

-I think I mostly succeeded in providing a high tension high lethality campaign even though no player characters died in regular combat encounters.
+I think I mostly succeeded in running a high tension high lethality campaign even though no player characters died in regular combat encounters.

-Almost every combat encounter the PCs participated in had one or more player characters drop to 0 HP, usually our 4 HP goblin Witch Blotbug, who were put in a "downed but not out" state and found themselves a round or two away from dying more often than not.
+Almost every combat encounter the PCs found themselves in had one or more of the PCs drop to 0 HP, usually our 4 HP goblin witch Blotbug, who were put in a "downed but not out" state and found themselves a round or two away from dying more often than not.

 To make these moments more thrilling than they would be otherwise, I "borrowed" the best rule from {{< book_url "Mothership 1E">}} and integrated it into the Shadowdark rules.

 Whenever a player character would drop to 0 HP or below, I would roll a d4, adding the character's Constitution modifier to it.
-This produced a death timer which represented the number of combat rounds the character had left before they died permanently unless they were stabilized by an ally.
-I decided to make these death timers secret like it's done in Mothership, instead of public as the Shadowdark rules ask for.
+This produced a death timer which represented the number of rounds the character had left before they died permanently unless they were stabilized by an ally.
+I decided to make these death timers secret information like it's done in Mothership.

 This made combat encounters universally tense.
-Like I said, almost every combat encounter had a player character getting downed and because the party didn't have a cleric, they had limited ways of stabilizing their allies without risk.
+Almost every combat encounter had a PC getting downed and because the party didn't have a cleric, they had limited ways of stabilizing their allies without risk.

-I NEVER fudged the numbers on these secret death timers --- there was quite a few times that Blotbug or another PC was one round away from dying but each time they were picked back up again by one of their buddies, usually Freeya or Marlon with his staff of healing, and were able to continue adventuring with the group.
+I **never** fudged the numbers with these death timers --- there was quite a few times that a PC, usually Blotbug, was one round away from dying but each time they were picked back up again just in time.

 That said, the survival horror / inventory management part of the campaign that I hoping to deliver on was harder to make interesting that I thought it would be.
-So, I wasn't able to deliver on that premise as much as I was hoping for.

-After the first few sessions, I reduced the emphasis on gathering torches and tracking food rations for resting because I don't think that it was adding much to the campaign.
+After the first few sessions, I reduced the emphasis on gathering torches and tracking food rations for resting because it wasn't adding much to the campaign.

-Although, this implied scarcity of resources early on in the campaign did encourage player characters to engage in cannibalism and the eating of various other sapient-adjacent beings that they wouldn't have done otherwise.
-This led to some interesting serendipitous moments.
+Although, this mostly implied scarcity of resources early on in the campaign did encourage players to engage in cannibalism and the eating of various other sapient-adjacent beings that they wouldn't have done otherwise.
+And, this led to some interesting serendipitous and unexpected opportunities for fun roleplaying.

-For example, the eating of a size-changing psychic pig led to Freeya, who had critically succeeded at the "digestion" roll I asked players to do whenever they ate something weird, gaining the ability to commune with the psychic pig within himself to gain information from NPCs.
+For example, the eating of a size-changing psychic pig led to Freeya gaining the ability to commune with the psychic pig within himself to gain information from NPCs.

-This ability acted as a sort of social lubricant to enable him to connect with NPCs more easily and it provided me with opportunities to reveal context to players about the labyrinth and NPCs that was proving to be harder than I expected to deliver through other means.
+This ability acted as a sort of social lubricant to enable him to connect with NPCs more easily and it provided me with ample opportunities to reveal fun context to the PCs about the labyrinth and the NPCs inhabiting it.

-So, in this case, me trying and failing to run a campaign with a focus on survival horror and inventory management with scarce resources led to creative roleplaying opportunities that really added a lot of spice and fun to the campaign that wouldn't have been there otherwise.
+So, in this case, me trying and failing to run a campaign with a focus on survival horror and inventory management with scarce resources led to creative roleplaying opportunities for players and I that added a lot of spice to the campaign that wouldn't have been there otherwise.

 ## Running a megadungeon

-I read carefully through hundreds of room descriptions and I was able to bring them and NPCs in them to life at the table week after week.
-I've spent a lot of time in this post discussing how running megadungeons well is hard but I did it anyway.
+I read carefully through hundreds of room descriptions and I was able to bring them and the NPCs in them to life at the table week after week.
+I've spent a lot of time in this post discussing how running megadungeons well is hard but I managed to do it it anyway.

-I've mentioned the specifics challenges I encountered and what I'd do differently above but I wanted to pat myself on the back for running a megadungeon despite all of these challenges --- some of which I was well aware of before starting the campaign.

 I did the thing.